 PETITION: increase Student Loans in England to catch up with inflation

 Student Loans have fallen massively behind inflation, leaving many unable to even cover the cost of food.
-Sign our petition to increase funding and save students.
+We're campaigning for the government to increase funding and save students.

 We can all agree that students should have enough money to keep a roof over their heads and put food on the table.
 But, for far too many students, this is no longer possible.